sisoe24/vscode-snippetslab/README.md

 ## Description

-This extension allows you to use your SnippetsLab snippets in VS Code.
-You can parameterize your snippets and use them in VS Code by using the vscode [snippet syntax](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_snippet-syntax).
+Use SnippetsLab snippets in VS Code and parameterize them with the vscode [snippet syntax](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_snippet-syntax).

 ## Requirements